-When telling your boss the reason for your absence, keep your excuse brief.
-Don’t go into an elaborate explanation – the longer the excuse, the more likely your employer is to think you are lying.
-Remember: the longer your excuse, the less likely you will be able to remember it.
+Don’t go into an elaborate explanation – the longer the excuse, the more likely your employer is to think you are lying, and the less likely you will be able to remember it.
 Also, be sure to tell your boss about your absence as soon as possible.

-The best way to do this is by calling the office as soon as possible, or emailing your boss.
-If your company has a particular policy for calling in sick, be sure to follow those guidelines.
+The best way to do this is by calling the office as soon as possible, or emailing your boss, especially if you’re calling in sick.
+If your company has a particular policy for calling in, be sure to follow those guidelines.

 Worst Excuses for Missing Work

 There are some reasons you should never give for calling in sick.
-An earlier survey from CareerBuilder listed some of the most absurd reasons for calling in sick, including the following:
+An earlier survey from CareerBuilder listed some of the most absurd reasons for calling in, including the following:

 - The employee said the ozone in the air flattened his tires.